Surrogate partner: Phases of Surrogate Partner Therapy

-The fourth step is closure, to close out the therapy once all parties are satisfied with the results.
+The fourth step is universal to all therapy and is closure, to close out the therapy once all parties are satisfied with the results.

 Therapy

-Since sexual problems are often psychological rather than physical, communication plays a key role in the therapeutic process between a patient and the surrogate partner, as well as between the surrogate partner and the therapist.
+Since sexual problems can be psychological rather than physical, communication plays a key role in the therapeutic process between a patient and the surrogate partner therapist, as well as between the surrogate partner therapist and the talk therapist.

 Surrogate partners offer therapeutic exercises to help the patient.
 These may include, but are not limited to relaxation techniques, sensate focusing, communication, establishing healthy body image, teaching social skills, sex education, as well as sensual and some sexual touching.
-Surrogate partner therapy begins with a meeting between the client, therapist, and surrogate partner in which the goals of the client are discussed and the scope/duration of the therapy are established.
-Throughout the process, communication between surrogate partner-client, client-therapist, and surrogate partner-therapist is maintained.
+Surrogate partner therapy begins with a meeting between the client, talk therapist, and surrogate partner therapist in which the goals of the client are discussed and the scope and arch of the therapy are established.
+Throughout the process, communication between surrogate partner therapist-client, client-talk therapist, and surrogate partner therapist-talk therapist is maintained.

-Some couples attend surrogate partner therapy sessions together, while some people (either single or in a couple) attend them alone.
-The surrogate engages in education and often intimate physical contact and/or sexual activity with clients to achieve a therapeutic goal.
+By definition, Surrogate Partner therapy is solely performed with single (unpartnered) persons.
+The surrogate partner therapist engages in education, often intimate physical contact, and only very rarely sexual activity with clients to achieve a therapeutic goal.
 Some surrogates work at counseling centers, while others have their own offices.

 Articles

-The 2003 Salon.com article "I was a middle-aged virgin", by Michael Castleman, discusses a middle-aged American virgin (Roger Andrews) and his therapy with the sex surrogate Vena Blanchard.
+The 2003 Salon.com article "I was a middle-aged virgin", by Michael Castleman, discusses a middle-aged American virgin (Roger Andrews) and his therapy with the surrogate partner Vena Blanchard.